ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

             }
           });
         });
+        // console.log(`DEBUG: Currently observing ${observedElementsForOverlap.size} potential overlap elements.`);
       };

       // --- Observer for the scrolling banner itself ---
-      // This observer handles the banner's visibility in the viewport const bannerVisibilityObserver = new IntersectionObserver((entries) => {
+      // This observer handles the banner's visibility in the viewport and triggers main checks. const bannerVisibilityObserver = new IntersectionObserver((entries) => {
         entries.forEach(entry => {
           if (entry.isIntersecting) {
-            // Banner is in the viewport, now perform the detailed overlap check checkVisualOverlap();
+            // Banner is in the viewport, now perform the detailed overlap check. checkVisualOverlap();
-            // Re-scan for potential overlaps in case the layout changed significantly
+            // Re-scan for potential overlaps if the banner's position relative to the page
-            // This is important if elements that were previously out of theoretical overlap
-            // now come into play due to scroll/resize.
-Debounce this. scanForPotentialOverlaps();
+            // has significantly changed.
+This helps catch new elements entering the scene.
+            // Debounce this re-scan to avoid excessive calls. if (!resizeTimer) { // Only re-scan if not already scheduled by resize
+                 // Using a small timeout to allow layout to settle after scroll/intersection setTimeout(scanForPotentialOverlaps, 500);
+            }
           } else {
             // Banner is completely out of the viewport, so hide it. scrollingBanner.classList.add('hidden');